The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Mathematical support

 Therefore, the error on the \Was{} distance is bounded above by

 \end{proof}

-\begin{rem} The bounds in Theorems~\ref{t:clBprVolBnd} and \ref{WassErr} indicate that the approximation error in computing the boundary set and the \Was{} distance decreases linearly with the volume of the boxes.
-When \tref{t:clBprVolBnd} applies, we expect a quadratic (in $\R^2$) or cubic (in $\R^3$) decrease of the error.
+\begin{rem} The bounds in Theorems~\ref{t:clBprVolBnd} and \ref{t:WassErr} indicate that the volume of the boundary set and the error of the computed \Was{} distance decrease according to the dimension of the space.
+Thus, we should expect our numerical tests to show a quadratic (in $\R^2$) or cubic (in $\R^3$) decrease of the \Was{} distance error.
 These decreases are clearly observed in practice, see \sref{s:results}. \end{rem}